alexiscreuzot/i-macle.com/README.md

 ## Usage

 Once the static website is built, you can begin modifying the files to customize the website.
+Generated files are automatically put in the `docs` directory.

 * **_config.yml:** This file contains the configuration information for the website.
 * **index.html:** This file is the main page of the website.